lukex4/gdock/README.md

 # G-DOCK

 You need the Dockerfile, docker-compose.yml, apache.conf, and g-dock.sh in the root.
-Your website files should be in /public.

 You'll need to set up the Google Cloud and all that stuff.
 Just read the Dockerfile and g-dock.sh if you wish.
+I will re-write this to explain prerequisites later.

-G-dock should be cloned into a directory alongside a directory named 'root' containing all of your site/app files.
+g-dock should be placed and run from inside the same directory as your web/app.

 ## Prerequisites